allegheny-college-cmpsc-480-fall-2020/course-materials/README.md

 In addition, I expect that activities and/or worksheets given during these sessions will be completed by the deadlines indicated on materials distributed during the session.
 These due dates/times will be flexible enough to allow students to complete work at a reasonable pace.

 Because this class is a group-based course, a large part of your Participation grade will be the creation and filing of session-by-session group reports for your group's work.
-These reports are meant to be short summaries of group activity and will be included as part of your assignment sheets.
+These reports are meant to be short summaries of group activity and will be distributed regularly in the final 10 minutes of each group session.

-These activities are the main mechanic I use to assign participation grades.
+This form is main mechanic I use to assign participation grades.

 ###### Recorded content